Fongafale: Parliament of Tuvalu and government buildings

 The Parliament of Tuvalu or Palamene o Tuvalu and the house of the Governor General of Tuvalu are located on Fongafale.
 Buildings include the offices of the government ministries and the government agencies, such as the Tuvalu Philatelic Bureau, the Tuvalu Meteorological Service, the National Bank of Tuvalu, the offices of the Tuvalu Telecommunications Corporation, and the Tuvalu National Library and Archives.
 The Tuvalu Media Department, which operates radio services as Radio Tuvalu, is also located on Fongafale.

+Other buildings

 The police service has its headquarters and the jail on Fongafale.
 The High Court of Tuvalu is also located on Fongafale.
 Princess Margaret Hospital, the only hospital in Tuvalu, is located on Fongafale.
-Other significant buildings located on Fongafale are the Rt Hon Sir Dr Tomasi Puapua Convention Center, Tausoa Maneapa (community hall) and Fetu Ao Lima (Morning Star Church) of the Church of Tuvalu.
+Other significant buildings located on Fongafale are the Rt Hon Sir Dr Tomasi Puapua Convention Center, Tausoa Maneapa (community hall), Fetu Ao Lima (Morning Star Church) of the Church of Tuvalu and the Teone Church of the Roman Catholic Mission sui iuris of Funafuti.

 Transportation

 Air

 Tuvalu's only airport, Funafuti International Airport, is located here.
 All connections are to Suva, Fiji via Fiji Airways.